nickyg666/docker4minecraft/README.md

 This is based on 12/22/24's 21.1.90 neoforge release; but it will pull updates from their github and unless the neoforge version changes everything should work out fine.
 # you are responsible to copy the mods in from ATM-10!
-it's pretty easy just use the curseforge client to get the clientside mods and copy that folder to the docker container like with the fabric server
+it's pretty easy just use the server-files hosted on curseforge, extract and copy that mods folder to the docker container like with the fabric server